Stephenson Harwood

-Stephenson Harwood LLP is a law firm with over 1,400 people worldwide, including more than 210 partners.
-Headquartered in London, United Kingdom, with eight offices across Asia, Europe and the Middle East.
+Stephenson Harwood LLP is an international law firm with over 1,500 people worldwide, including more than 230 partners.
+Headquartered in London, United Kingdom, with 10 offices across Asia, Europe and the Middle East.
 In 2024/25 it achieved total revenues of £309 million, a 17% increase on the previous year, and profits per equity partner of £1,000,000 (2024/25).

 History

-When attorney William Harwood returned to London after practising in China, he and Henry Stephenson created the firm of Harwood & Stephenson in 1875.
-The firm's history can be traced back to 1828 and the City law firm Tatham & Lousada.
-In 1920 Tathams merged with Stephenson Harwood – as the firm was by then known – to form Stephenson Harwood & Tatham, renamed Stephenson Harwood in 1977.
+In 1875, when William Harwood returned to London after practising in China, he had joined forces with Henry Stephenson and formed Harwood & Stephenson.
+That would become Stephenson Harwood & Tatham in 1920 when the two firms merged, a name which would remain until 1973, when it was shortened to Stephenson Harwood.

 In 2002 the merger with City shipping specialist Sinclair Roche & Temperley gave it a Shanghai office.

 In 2011, in the largest Boeing deal in aviation history, the firm advised Lion Air on purchasing 230 model 737 aircraft worth US$21.7 billion.
 The signing was witnessed by the American Chief Executive.

 The firm converted to LLP status in March 2012 and opened an office in Dubai, its first in the Middle East, in December 2012.

 Stephenson Harwood Singapore converted to LLP in 2013 and Virtus Law and Stephenson Harwood announced a formal law alliance in 2014.
 The firm also opened an office in Seoul that year.

 Eifion Morris was appointed CEO in 2019.

+In 2025, Stephenson Harwood announced that they will be opening offices in Riyadh and Al Kohbar, Saudi Arabia, further expanding the firm's number of offices to 10 globally.